dombiistvan/baseadmin/README.md

 # Introduction Baseadmin

 This "application" is for making the administration and the entire website management more clear and easy with go.
-This works with mysql database and driver (https://github.com/go-sql-driver/mysql), gorp (https://github.com/go-gorp/gorp) package, and fasthttp (https://github.com/valyala/fasthttp) routing.
+This works with mysql database and driver (https://github.com/go-sql-driver/mysql), gorp (https://github.com/go-gorp/gorp) package, and fasthttp (https://github.com/valyala/fasthttp) routing and request handling.

 ## Getting started